naominrh/mypaper/README.md

 bing bong

 ## Discussion
 In future research, all experiments need to be repeated a million more times to reach conclusive results.
+This is an ongoing process and I hope it'll reach a conclusion soon

 ## References
 Me, myself and I (2025)